 What would you like to learn to do that you haven’t?

-Apologies to anyone who’s already used the “Three Questions at the Bridge of Death” gag from Monty Python and the Holy Grail here on AuthorsDay.
+Apologies to anyone who’s already used the “Three Questions at the Bridge of Death ” gag from Monty Python and the Holy Grail here on AuthorsDay.
 Anyway.
 What would I like to learn?
 How to talk about my books in a coherent and productive way.
 I hate talking about my books.
 I like to just exist in the same room with them, observing them through indirection the way a cat will monitor the progress of a doomed mouse across the lawn without ever actually staring directly at it.
 I don’t want to spook it, you know?
 Which makes me pretty much the worst marketing person ever.
 If anyone out there has written a novel and wants to keep it a secret, you should add me to your marketing team.

 What’s your next book about?

+It’s called ZOO MONDAY and it’s something I’ve had kicking around for a while.
 It’s about a teenager who achieves a kind of notoriety for a murder he didn’t commit, and the anarchic death cult that grows up around him.
 There were a lot of almost magical aspects to the original drafts of this novel, a kind of wildfire communication across social and class divides as well as a rapid snowballing of events, that some readers wouldn’t fully accept.
 Most of these difficulties have been laid to rest in our new hyperspeed, socially networked world, and I was able to go back and add another whole level to the book.
 We live in an amazing age, one in which you can make a snarky comment on a popular blog at 3pm, go viral at 3:10, and see yourself featured on Salon.com at 6pm.
 It’s exhilarating and dangerous.

 Tell us one thing about yourself that very few people know.